megha-ag/job-broker/README.md

 Customizable Workers
 --------------------
 It is simple to write your own workers.
 Workers are nodejs modules and can be configured via a file.
-A sample worker can be found in src/workers/console-settings.js

 How to configure
 ----------------